Sweep (American football)

 A sweep is an outside running play in American football where a running back takes a pitch or handoff from the quarterback and starts running parallel to the line of scrimmage, allowing for the offensive linemen and fullback to get in front of him to block defenders before he turns upfield.
-The play is run farther outside than an off tackle play.
+The play is run further outside than an off tackle play.
 Variants of the sweep involve the quarterback or a wide receiver running with the ball, rather than a running back.
 When a wide receiver runs with the ball, it is known as a jet sweep.

 Types of the sweep

 Toss sweep

 A toss sweep is a play that is usually run out of the I formation or single set back formation.
 In recent years, it has also been run out of the pistol formation.
 The quarterback takes the snap, reverses out, then tosses the ball to the tailback.
 When run from the I formation, it allows the fullback to pick up any defenders who have penetrated into the backfield.
 Blocking from the offensive line ranges from straight zone blocking to pulling the playside guard.
-While this sweep doesn't have as many playfake combinations as the buck sweep, it tends to be more powerful and allows the running back to turn upfield faster.
+While this sweep does not have as many playfake combinations as the buck sweep, it tends to be more powerful and allows the running back to turn upfield faster.